dgspampinato/dgspampinato.github.io/index.md

-I completed my Doctorate (Ph.D.) in computer science at ETH Zurich, and I am currently a research scientist in the [SPIRAL team](https://spiral.net) in the Electrical and Computer Engineering Department at Carnegie Mellon University.
+I am a principal researcher in the Computing Systems Laboratory at Huawei Zurich Research Center (ZRC) located in Zurich, Switzerland.

 My research interests include the design of domain-specific languages for high-performance mathematical software.

+Previous to this position, I was a research scientist in the [SPIRAL team](https://spiral.net) in the Electrical and Computer Engineering Department at Carnegie Mellon University located in Pittsburgh, PA, USA.

 During my Ph.D.
 I investigated the problem of generating efficient code for small-scale, dense linear algebra programs.
-This eventual lead to the development of the [LGen and the SLinGen program genesrators](https://acl.inf.ethz.ch/research/LGen/).
+This eventual lead to the development of the [LGen and the SLinGen program generators](https://acl.inf.ethz.ch/research/LGen/).
 A copy of my thesis is available from the [ETH Research Collection](https://www.researchcollection.ethz.ch/handle/20.500.11850/168796).

 ## Education